|

 Don't get taken in by these

-There are a couple of simple web tricks that some "less than honest"
+simple web tricks that some "less than honest" web sites use to

-web sites use to try to get you to buy software to "protect"
+try to get you to buy software to "protect" your computer

-popup that tells you your IP address is showing.
-Well it better
+you your IP address is showing.
+Well it better be, or else the web

-be, or else the web site server won't know where to find your computer
+site server won't know where to find your computer to send the info

-to send the info back.!!!
+back.!!!
 Click View IP to see your IP address.
+The second

-The second trick is a website that shows you your hard drive contents.
+trick is a website that shows you your hard drive contents.

 Nobody but you can see it so don't be alarmed.
 What it does